coolstation/coolstation/.github/SPRITE_GUIDELINES.md

 # Meta :left_speech_bubble:
 * Do not be precious about your work.
 Be open to criticism and change both from other developers and players.
 * Most untrained people can visually identify when something looks wrong or bad, it's your responsibility as the artist to parse that criticism and find a solution.
-* If you'd like more feedback on your sprites or pointers on spriting, check out the #imspriter channel on the [Goonstation discord.](https://discord.gg/zd8t6pY)